 I believe that what we’re seeing in the market today is a lack of understanding for what time is actually worth.
 We all say that we value time, but we don’t act like we actually do.
 Face it, you take time for granted every day.
 What could you have done instead of watching that 5 minute YouTube video your colleague sent?
 If you’re building a business, I could email 2 different prospect’s regarding business partnerships in that window.
 If I’m trading in the stock market, perhaps I could look at what oil futures are trading at if I’m planning on trading a stock in the oil/energy sector.
-There are plenty of businesses on the verge of bankruptcy who’s founders and CEO’s take the weekend off.
+There are plenty of businesses on the verge of bankruptcy who’s founders and CEO’s take the weekend off and now they have to start filing bankruptcy.
 We’re all guilty of it to some degree – it’s human nature.
 What matters is an elevated level of self awareness to recognize the extent to which you don’t use time effectively.
 At worst, you don’t want to look back years from now and regret not starting the business you had your heart set on because you didn’t feel like you had the financial means to build it.

 If you want to start a company and really think you can do it, don’t let a lack of capital hold you back.
 You have your time, and that’s you chief asset.
 Don’t waste it.